-The Ethics and Sustainability Committee is responsible for monitoring the dissemination and implementation of the code of ethics, for supervising the sustainability aspects of the company's operations and, in accordance with Recommendation 1 of the Code, for supporting the Board in analysing issues that are relevant to the generation of long-term value.
-In particular, it receives reports of violations of the code and assesses whether or not to initiate proceedings, monitors the implementation of sustainability policies, formulates, at the request of the Board of Directors, opinions about specific sustainability issues, examines corporate procedures on social and environmental issues and, on a preventive basis, reviews the sustainability report to be submitted to the Board of Directors.
+The Ethics and Sustainability Committee is responsible for monitoring the dissemination and implementation of the Code of Ethics, for supervising the sustainability aspects of the Company's operations and, in accordance with Recommendation 1 of the Code, for supporting the Board in analysing issues that are relevant to the generation of long-term value.
+Specifically, it receives reports of violations of the Code and assesses whether or not to initiate proceedings, monitors the implementation of sustainability policies, formulates, at the request of the Board of Directors, opinions about specific sustainability issues, examines corporate procedures on social and environmental issues and, on a preventive basis, reviews the sustainability report to be submitted to the Board of Directors.

-Since 2008, when the code of ethics went into effect, a special confidential, direct channel has been activated between the Committee and any stakeholders interested in reporting any conduct in violation of the code and values promoted by the Group.
+Since 2008, when the Code of Ethics took effect, a special confidential, direct channel was initiated between the Committee and any stakeholders interested in reporting any conduct in violation of the Code and values promoted by the Group.:

-The Ethics and Sustainability Committee met 6 times in 2021 and all meetings were attended by all members.
-The average duration of the meetings of the Committee was approximately one hour and 40 minutes
+The Ethics and Sustainability Committee met 8 times in 2023 and 7 meetings were attended by all members while one meeting was attended by almost all members.
+The average duration of the meetings of the Committee was approximately one hour and 50 minutes.